Need to light up the dark? Check out these high-lumen smart light bulbs.

 - Single color temperature

-This bright bulb from Sengled is locked to a single color temp, which is fine, is easily set up on its hub for smart controls.

-Runner-up (Hub): Philips Hue
+Runner-up (hub): Philips Hue White LED Smart Button Starter Kit

-Philips is one of the most popular smart light brands and for good reason.
+Philips is one of the most popular smart light brands, and for good reason.
 Its bulbs offer reliability, multiple form factors, and great connectivity.
-All of these come together to offer one of the best smart bulb experiences at 840LM.
-With so many of the smart LED lights out there offering 840LM, the experience must be top-notch — and with Philips Hue it is.
+Philips Hue's rich ecosystem of accessories makes it one of the easiest smart bulb brands to fit in your home with a simple setup and, in this kit, equivalent brightness to most existing LED or CFL bulbs at 60 watts equivalent.
+This bulb can also be bright enough to get work done or dim enough to relax at night.

 Philips Hue has built a catalog of smart bulbs that consists of light bars, A19 standard bulbs, BR30 style, and many others that offer some of the best smart features.
-Using the Philips Hue Hub brings a wide range of preset scenes, color and brightness controls, as well as scheduling — also smart assistant integration.
-One of the best features that come with Philips Hue is the ability to set a Power-on Behavior.
-That lets you determine what happens when the power comes back on — like resume a previous state —when the bulb loses power.
+Using the Philips Hue Hub brings a wide range of preset scenes, color, and brightness controls, as well as scheduling and smart assistant integration.
+One of the best features of Philips Hue is the ability to set a Power-on Behavior.
+That lets you determine what happens when the power comes back on — like resuming a previous state —when the bulb loses power.

-At 800LM, Philips Hue isn't the brightest bulb, but you won't be straining to see either.
-Philips offers a tunable white, color ambiance, and a single-color bulb that all have a peak brightness of 840LM.
-If you stick with the single-color white bulb, then getting started isn't too expensive.
-When you start adding colored bulbs and other form factors, the price can go up quickly.
-Also, the newer Philips Hue bulb offers Bluetooth controls so you can go hubless, just with fewer features.

 Pros: